 School District 59's top priority is always the safety of our staff and students.
 We continue to work closely with local and provincial health authorities to get the latest information and ensure we cooperate with any recommended measures for COVID-19.

-These pages contains answers to frequently asked questions, information, resources and links that may be useful to you during this difficult time.
+These pages contains answers to frequently asked questions, information, resources and links that may be useful to you during this challenging time.

 Keep Learning BC - Provincial Website with Learning Resources This site offers a collection of resources to help support learning while families are home due to the COVID-19 pandemic and the suspension of in-class instruction.